 Aquarium decorations are delicate and should be handled with care to avoid damaging them.
 Although all of the items can be removed at once, it is best that you only clean one-third of your fish’s décor in a single cleaning session.

 Removing all decors at a time may stress out aquatic residents who don’t like a drastic change in their known surroundings.
-So instead, take away just one or two pieces of decorations, clean them, and put them back in places.
+So instead, take away just one or two pieces of decorations, clean them, and put them back in place.

 No, need to remove fish or live plants during cleaning.